kean/articles/2021-06-02-lazy-image.markdown

 uuid: 608e88a5-d9e7-40af-8957-18ad1b5bb025
 ---

-[Nuke 10](https://github.com/kean/Nuke/releases/tag/10.0.0) comes with a new package called [NukeUI](https://github.com/kean/NukeUI) that makes lazy image loading as easy as possible.
+[Nuke 10](https://github.com/kean/Nuke/releases/tag/10.0.0) is out, but this post is not about it.
+It's about a new package called [NukeUI](https://github.com/kean/NukeUI) that makes lazy image loading as easy as possible.
 It comes with two main components:

 - `LazyImage` for SwiftUI
 - `LazyImageView` for UIKit/AppKit